google/clif/clif/python/primer.md

 We will use a fairly simple example to illustrate this feature of overriding virtual methods.
-Consider the following abstract C++ class, and a function which takes a shared pointer to an instance of that class as argument:
+Consider the following abstract C++ class, and a function which takes a pointer to an instance of that class as argument:

 ```live-snippet
 cs/file:clif/examples/inheritance/operation.h